A Louisiana Man Allegedly Drove A Walmart Motorized Shopping Cart Because He Didn’t Want To Get A DWI

 A Louisiana man, keen to avoid getting a Driving While Intoxicated (DWI) charge, allegedly stole a Walmart motorized shopping cart to drive himself from bar to bar, NBC News reports.
-Brice Kendall Williams, 32, now faces felony charges related to pilfering the cart instead of the much-less-serious DWI charge.
+Brice Kendall Williams, 32, now faces felony charges related to pilfering the cart instead of the much less serious DWI charge.

 The Terrebonne Parish Sheriff’s Office says that early Sunday morning, police got a complaint that someone had driven a motorized shopping cart to a bar and parked it in a regular parking space, between two vehicles.
-When police arrived at the bar, they interviewed a security guard who led them to Williams.
+When police arrived at the bar, they interviewed a security guard, who led them to Williams.

 When police interviewed Williams, he allegedly told them that he had been drinking at a different bar when he decided to mix things up and go to another one down the road.
 However, he wanted to avoid getting a DWI charge, so instead of driving his own vehicle, he instead allegedly took a motorized shopping cart, of the kind made available to people with disabilities, from a Houma Walmart and then drove it to the second bar.